 Regional Center and Provider Operations

-The next committee meeting will be held on Monday August 3, 2020 from 3 pm – 4 pm via Zoom Video Conference.
+The next committee meeting will be held on Wednesday, November 4, 2020 from 3 pm – 4 pm via Zoom Video Conference.
+For Zoom log in information, see our calendar.

 Agenda: August 3, 2020